Strider64/Website-Development/README.md

 abstract class Location {

-The above shows wone of my classes and yes I know the class doesn't correspond to the the folder named Calender in Library\Calendar namespace, but as long as it is named Location.php and in the folder src/Calendar there should be no problem.
+The above shows an example of one of my classes and yes I know the class doesn't correspond to the the folder named Calender in Library\Calendar namespace, but as long as the file is named Location.php representing the class Location and it is in the folder src/Calendar there should be no problem.
 I just wanted to show it this way, for it helped visualize how to do this better.